FMIA Week 16: NFL Playoff Scenarios, Picks and Millen’s Holiday Prayer

 Lots on the line next Sunday in Week 17.
 Nothing monumental, but there’s one win-and-you’re-in scenario and at least 22 teams have something to play for, as improbable as some of the scenarios are.
 The key games next Sunday as the league’s 99th regular season ends:

 • For the sixth seed in the AFC: Indianapolis at Tennessee, 8:20 p.m.
-ET.
+ET on SNF.
 The winner is the sixth seed in the AFC playoffs.
 The loser is eliminated.
 Two hot teams: Indy’s 7-1 in its last eight, Tennessee 6-2.
 A bit of irony: When Colts GM Chris Ballard was choosing his next coach, he was down to Mike Vrabel and Josh McDaniels in mid-January.
 I thought he was leaning Vrabel.
 But he chose the Patriots’ offensive coordinator, and Vrabel went to Tennessee, and Ballard got jilted by McDaniels, and Ballard chose Frank Reich as his head coach.
 And now Reich has the Colts, stunningly, one win from the playoffs after a 4-12 season.
+(Watch it on NBC or the NBC Sports app)

-• For the AFC North title: Cleveland at 9-6 Baltimore, and Cincinnati at Pittsburgh, both 1:05 p.m.
+• For the AFC North title: Cleveland at Baltimore, and Cincinnati at Pittsburgh, both 1:05 p.m.
 The Steelers, as crushed as they must be after the weird and slightly unjust loss at New Orleans, will beat the woebegone Bengals.
-Since only one team from the North can make the playoffs—Ravens or Steelers—that means the Ravens would have to beat Cleveland to win the division.
-A Steeler win would leave the division in the hands of the revolutionized Ravens, who are running at a pace we haven’t seen in more that 50 years.
+Since only one team from the North can make the playoffs that means the if Ravens beat Cleveland, they win the division.
+They’re running at a pace we haven’t seen in more that 50 years.
 But here comes Baker Mayfield, who doesn’t give a crap about anything but playing great and winning.
 The Browns are 5-2 since whacking Hue Jackson for Gregg Williams/Freddie Kitchens, and I think they have a chance to pull off a crazy win.

 Now … about the Ravens running game.
 This is the craziest factoid of a crazy season—and it certainly is crazy when the Cleveland Browns are 7-7-1 with a game to play: Since Lamar Jackson has taken over the quarterback job in Week 11, the Ravens are 5-1, and they have run the ball 63.6 percent of the offensive plays.
 The 1964 Browns, with steamrolling MVP Jim Brown dominating the ground game, ran it 53.9 percent of the offensive snaps.
 The 1966 Packers, the first team to win the Super Bowl, ran 57.6 percent of the time.
 It’s Lamar Jackson’s world, and we’re just living in it.